-Winton Castle is close to the village of Pencaitland in East Lothian, 12 miles south-east of the centre of Edinburgh, close to the A1 and central Scotland’s motorway network.
+Winton Castle is close to the village of Pencaitland in East Lothian in a very accessible location, 12 miles east of the centre of Edinburgh, close to the A1 and central Scotland’s motorway network.

 Follow City By-pass (A720) to the A1 (south).
 Turn off at Tranent.
 Follow the road through Tranent (pass the kids’ playpark), then turn left on the outskirts of Tranent along the B6355 towards Pencaitland.
 Follow the road through New Winton.
 You will see the north entrance to Winton Castle on the right on a sharp corner.

 Please note that all coaches, lorries and commercial vehicles should continue along the road for about 800m to the coach entrance (east entrance) on the right.

 Visitors heading to Wintonhill Farmhouse should continue southbound past the north entrance on the B6355 for about 400m, then Wintonhill is next on the left.

 Visitors heading to Winton Cottage should turn down the coach entrance (east entrance) then take the first turning on the right.